zhxq/resumate/README.md

 #### Blocks

 Blocks (located at ``./definitions/blocks``) are similar to pages, but it is for the sanity of your pages, providing modularity to your page.
-If you have a very long page with different sections, you can consider writing each section into a block, and let the page quote these blocks sequentially.
+If you have a very long page with different sections, you can consider writing each section into a block, and let the page refer these blocks sequentially.
 In this case, if you want to change a small part of your page, you can just go to that block and change it.

 #### Templates